The Muse and an Angel Named Trixie

 Following a regular schedule is something most serious writers suggest.
 I seem to be my most productive and happy between 4 and 8 a.m. when I convince myself that things are coming together.
 The trick is to get as much down on paper then as possible, before reality intrudes.

 For decades my self-built log cabin outside Idaho City has served me well, and it still does.
 The cabin as Muse: it can certainly feel that way on days when the wood stove is flooding the living room with its penetrating warmth and the large ponderosa pines are swaying softly, creating a dappled sunlight effect.
-Watching through the bay window the antics of wild turkeys as they search for seed from the bird feeder, and glimpsing a doe darting across the dirt road – these help to provide that feeling of certainty, that I am where I need to be.
+Watching through the bay window the antics of wild turkeys as they search for seed from the bird feeder and glimpsing a doe darting across the dirt road – these help to provide that feeling of certainty, that I am where I need to be, that I do have a sense of place.

 They don’t teach it in school.
 Maybe they should.
 Certainly, parents should talk to their children about the importance of finding one’s special place in the world.
 It may be the most important thing we impart to them.